 You appear to be using an older version of Internet Explorer.
 We suggest you upgrade your browser for the best viewing experience.
 Upgrade to a Modern Browser

 Since April 2014, it has been possible to file multiple divisional applications from any European patent application pending at the European Patent Office (EPO).
 Divisional applications can be filed from a European application which is itself a divisional application.
-Further, the EPO’s rules on double patenting are relatively liberal.
+Further, the EPO’s rules on double patenting are relatively liberal1.

 In some cases, Applicants have used these rules to file multiple divisional applications with similar claims.
 These divisional applications can then be kept pending at the EPO while challenges to the parent patent are determined in EPO opposition proceedings and/or in national litigation.
 If the parent patent is revoked, or is found not to cover an alleged infringement, the Patentee can then bring forward one of the pending divisional applications, perhaps after amending the claims to take account of issues raised during the challenge to the parent patent.

 This practice can, of course, significantly increase the time and expense required for third parties to clear the way for launch of a competing product.
 Such third parties can face the prospect of multiple sequential litigation as various divisional applications are granted by the EPO.